makma/fingerprintjs.com/content/blog/how-to-outsmart-fraudsters-and-recognize-phishing-emails.md

 customCTA:
   openCtaNewTab: false
 ---
-Phishing emails have become increasingly common and difficult to detect in recent years; in fact, they were the [most common online fraud type](https://www.ic3.gov/Media/PDF/AnnualReport/2020_IC3Report.pdf) in 2020, with nearly a quarter of a million phishing emails sent out to unwitting victims.\
+Phishing emails have become increasingly common and difficult to detect in recent years; in fact, they were the [most common online fraud type](https://www.ic3.gov/Media/PDF/AnnualReport/2020_IC3Report.pdf) in 2020, with nearly a quarter of a million phishing emails sent out to unwitting victims.

-\
-By masquerading as a known authority figure, service provider, or other valid email source (e.g., the victim’s bank or employer), fraudsters can manipulate users to do their bidding: reveal username/passwords, share credit card information, or disclose other pieces of critical data to exploit.
+By masquerading as a known authority figure, service provider, or other valid email source (e.g., the victim’s bank or employer), fraudsters can manipulate users to do their bidding: reveal username/passwords, share credit card information, or disclose other pieces of critical data.
 Some are easier to recognize than others, but in general phishing emails are continuing to evolve in sophistication as average internet users become savvier to common online threats.

-For this reason, implementing effective [account takeover prevention measures](https://fingerprintjs.com/account-takeover/) is crucial for mitigating the risk of phishing and improving overall awareness around how to spot phishing attempts.
+For this reason, implementing effective [account takeover prevention measures](https://fingerprintjs.com/account-takeover/) is crucial for mitigating the risk of phishing attacks and improving overall awareness around how to spot them.

 ## What is the goal of phishing attacks against businesses?

-Being that the end game is profit, malicious actors typically use stolen data to resell on the black market (e.g., the dark web) or launch more attacks.
+Since the end game is profit, malicious actors typically steal data to resell on the black market (i.e., the dark web) or launch more attacks.
 Cyber criminals are especially keen to direct phishing email campaigns against commercial firms, since these types of attacks against businesses will yield higher value victims (e.g., the CEO of a firm, a web store owner).
 In 2020, 75 percent of businesses globally suffered from phishing attacks; in the U.S., [74 percent](https://expertinsights.com/insights/50-phishing-stats-you-should-know) of these were successful.
 And unlike consumers, businesses that fall victim to phishing email attacks are subject to various post-incident reporting requirements such as notifying customers and/or registering data breach incidents publicly.
 This can result in negative media coverage, significant brand damage, and other business disruptions, not to mention a decrease in shareholder value if the company is publicly traded.

 ## How to identify phishing emails?

-The phishing email content will vary depending who the malicious actor is masquerading as.
-For example, cyber criminals may pose as the businesses’ bank to manipulate employees or users into revealing their account login details.
+The contents of a phishing email will vary depending who the malicious actor is masquerading as.
+For example, cyber criminals may pose as the business’ bank to manipulate employees or users into revealing their account login details.
 They may impersonate an internet service provider requesting access to the users’ desktop, a trusted colleague asking for a monetary favor, or even a known company executive requesting the expediting of a (non-existent) invoice.

 Because email addresses are generally meant to be publicly accessible, phishing emails will invariably find their way into users’ accounts.
 Fortunately, today’s anti-phishing, email security, and account takeover prevention solutions are highly effective in mitigating the risk of phishing emails.
-That said, businesses should train their employees on how to monitor for these threats — specifically, to looki out for the following red flags of a phishing email attack.
+That said, businesses should train their employees on how to monitor for these threats — specifically, to look out for the following red flags of a phishing email attack.

 ### Atypical Salutations